Compare Mobile Plans

 As Vodafone, Telstra and Optus all own and operate their own mobile networks, this makes them the go-to telcos for many Australians, especially when it comes to picking up new devices.
 But how does each telco stack up on price alone?
 See the tables below.

-The following table shows a selection of the cheapest 24-month plans for the 128GB Samsung Galaxy S20 5G Canstar Blue’s database, listed in order of cost, from lowest to highest and then by data allowance, largest to smallest.
+The following table shows a selection of 24-month plans for the 128GB Samsung Galaxy S20 5G Canstar Blue’s database, listed in order of cost, from lowest to highest and then by data allowance, largest to smallest.
 This selection of products includes links to referral partners.

-The following table shows a selection of the cheapest 24-month plans for the OPPO Find X2 Pro on Canstar Blue’s phone database, listed in order of cost, from lowest to highest and then by data allowance, largest to smallest.
+The following table shows a selection of 24-month plans for the OPPO Find X2 Pro on Canstar Blue’s phone database, listed in order of cost, from lowest to highest and then by data allowance, largest to smallest.
 This selection of products includes links to referral partners.

 There are clearly lots of things to consider when choosing a new phone plan with a handset, but it could ultimately come down to which provider offers the best plan inclusions for your specific needs, including the monthly data allowance and bonus features.